Salo railway station

 Salo railway station (Salon rautatieasema, Salo järnvägsstation) is located in the town of Salo in the Southwest Finland region, Finland.
 All passenger trains between Helsinki and Turku stop at Salo, and the station also serves cargo traffic.
 About 320 thousand passengers use the station every year.
 Inside the station, there is one automatic ticket vending machine.
 The station has three elevated platforms for passenger traffic, and for going underneath the tracks, there is a tunnel, with exits by stairs and elevator.

-The Salo railway station was built in 1898 according to a design by Bruno Granholm, and has been preserved in the same form.